chocoreo/Customer-Management/README.md

-# Customer-Management
+# Customer-Management with C#
-List View - C#
+Belajar membuat CRUD dengan List View

+Let's do it!